Applications Open: To be confirmed

 The logistics and supply chain management (SCM) industry is a key pillar of Singapore’s economy.
 Global companies in new growth sectors – such as aerospace, biomedical sciences, chemical, energy, oil and gas equipment, technology, and high-value collectibles – have chosen Singapore as their key global and regional base in Asia.
 These global players present new opportunities for logistics and SCM professionals to be deployed and to develop innovative solutions to meet the complex needs.
 This will drive further demand for logistics and SCM talent.

-The academic admission requirements to the full-time programme are: (a) at least three passes in H2 content subjects; or (b) a local polytechnic diploma, or an international baccalaureate diploma or a diploma from NUS High School; or (c) an equivalent of (a) or (b).
-Applicants with (c) have to submit SAT1 scores.
-There will be additional admission criteria to select students who are aligned to the educational philosophy of our full-time programmes.
+Refer to general admission criteria for full-time undergraduate programmes.
+There will be additional admission criteria to better target students who are aligned to the educational philosophy of our full-time programmes.
 This will be done through interviews and selection tests.

 There are also various types of financial aid available to students who need financial assistance.
 Please click here for more details.

 The Bachelor of Science in Supply Chain Management with Minor is a four-year direct honours programme.